This camp is now full. Apply for the waitlist.

-American Sign Language (ASL) summer youth camp is designed for middle and high school students up the age of 17 years old.
-This camp will provide a stimulating summer learning and experimental opportunity that blends excitement, education, and enjoyment in an environment to lay the foundation for bilingual communication.
-Designed to help adolescents learn ABCs, numbers and basic signs in American Sign Language and uses in a school and theatrical setting.
+If you’re a middle or high school student interested in learning the basics of American Sign Language (ASL), this unique camp is the opportunity you’ve been waiting for!
+This stimulating summer learning opportunity blends excitement, education, and enjoyment in an environment to lay the foundation for bilingual communication.
+You will work directly with instructors from the Georgia Center of the Deaf and Hard of Hearing to develop your signing skills and learn the ABCs, numbers, and basic signs that can be used in both a school and theatrical setting.
 Note: This course is primarily designed for hearing youth who want to learn American Sign Language.